 Moving for college is one of the most memorable times of a person’s life.
 Let’s just be sure you don’t remember the anxiety of moving more than the good memories.

 Proper preparation is absolutely crucial, especially if you are going to a college out of state.
 It’s your first start, your brand new start, so you want to be sure that you’re thoroughly prepared.

-One thing that can help you prepare to move to college is using a moving out-of-state checklist.
+One thing that can help you prepare to move to college is using a moving checklist.
 This checklist includes tasks such as research your new city, find a place to live, set up your utilities, and so on.

 This checklist might vary slightly when it comes to moving out of state for college, but these are some of the most important tips and tricks for every future college student to know.